We are a non-sanctioned league, and we play short seasons. So each season will run anywhere from 10 to 12 weeks, depending on the timing.

 After your 3 matches, record your scores, captains sign the score sheets and turn your score sheet in to Keely.

-If your team is not in the playoffs, never fear, you still get to bowl those last 2 weeks for fun, and potentially to compete for individual awards for best male and female average score.
+If your team is not in the playoffs, never fear, you still get to bowl those last 2 weeks for fun, and potentially to compete for individual awards (we're adding new ones this year!).

 What If You Have To Miss A Week: